orlagh-sweeney/f1-quiz/README.md

 ### Testing User Stories
 - As a user, I want to be able to understand how to play the game.
-    - The first area of the quiz explains how to answer and submit questions and the expains the scoring system.
+    - The first area of the quiz explains how to answer and submit questions and also explains the scoring system.
 - As a user, I want to be able to choose a level of difficulty.
-    - The quiz allows me to choose to two levels of difficulty.
+    - The quiz allows me to choose from two levels of difficulty.
 - As a user, I want to be able to keep track of my progress during the quiz.
     - The quiz has a live score section so I can keep track of my answer success and time.
 - As a user, I want to be able to quit the game.
      - The quiz has a quit button so I can end the game.
 - As a user, I want to be able to play again.
-    - On the results page the quiz has options to play the quiz again or try the second quiz.
+    - On the results page the quiz has options to play the quiz again or try the alternative quiz.

 ### Code Validation
 The following validators were used to test the code:
 - [W3C Markup Validator](https://validator.w3.org/): No errors were reported when passing the final HTML code through the validator.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/): No errors were reported when passing the final CSS code through the validator. <br>
 - [JSHint](https://jshint.com/): <br>
-The validators were used throughout the development stage of the website as part of ongoing testing of html and css, and at the end of the project to complete a final code check.
+The validators were used throughout the development stage of the website as part of ongoing testing of HTML, CSS and Javascript, and at the end of the project to complete a final code check.
 Examples of errors and warnings can be found below which were all resolved:
 - Example 1: HTML Validator gave errors and warnings for dupliacte id names and missing space between atributes. <br> <image src="assets/readme-files/validator-html.png" width="600px"></image>
 - Example 2: JSHint gave warnings for missing semicolons. <br> <image src="assets/readme-files/validator-jshint-1.png" width="600px"></image>
-- Example 3: JSHint gave a syntax warning in an if else statement. <br> <image src="assets/readme-files/validator-jshint-1.png" width="600px"></image>
+- Example 3: JSHint gave a syntax warning for an if else statement. <br> <image src="assets/readme-files/validator-jshint-1.png" width="600px"></image>

 ### Accessibility
 The following tool was used to check accessibility of the website: